SETL is a not-for-profit incorporated association, established in 2012 and incorporated in March 2014.

 How is the next generation to function in this kind of housing situation?
 They have been busy educating themselves in a country where literacy is still a major problem, where the infra-structure was completely destroyed in 1999 (post the election for independence from Indonesian control) and where the local pool of skilled people was virtually non-existent because those jobs were done by the colonialists.

 Effective leadership from the next generation requires some personal living space and room for reflection, just as we would consider essential in Australia.

 - First house completed 2015, borrowers repaying.

 - Flexibility with 1st loan: over Christmas and after a sudden family death, repayments halted for 2 months to cover expenses.
 This flexibility will continue.

-- Partner to be sought in Timor Leste to do financial assessment and education of new borrowers.
+- Partner in Timor Leste will now do the financial assessment and education of new borrowers.

 - When repayments rebuild enough, loans will become available to more borrowers in Timor Leste.

 - Long term aim: to have the scheme administered in East Timor with funding from Australia.

 We welcome your feedback and suggestions.
 Use our Contact Us page to tell us your ideas and suggestions.